websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 To view the dashboard,

-1. In the Touchpoints section of the menu, click Sites.
+1. Click Sites in the Touchpoints section of the menu.

 1. Click the Overview tab (this tab is selected by default when you click Sites).
-This tab contains the Sites dashboard.

 The dashboard contains the following data: